Mechanical Ventilation in Critical Care. Why driving pressure matters by Marcelo Amato

 Marcelo presents over twelve years of research.
 In doing so he highlights the changing dogma of the protective role of small tidal volumes.
 Research shows that the size of the tidal volume does not matter in terms of mortality.

-What matters is the pressure that is generated.
+The pressure that is generated is what matters.
 The force with which the lung is deformed is much more important than the size of the deformation.

 The message: Do not look at absolute pressures, rather look at the swings in pressure.
 The only way a patient can survive is through a decrease in driving pressure, and not through a decrease in tidal volume.

 For more like this, head to our podcast page. #CodaPodcast